CASE FILE #BLPD-1980-04-04-001

 Conviction for Rapes

-Perkins is convicted of raping two 12-year-old girls and sentenced to life.
+Perkins convicted of raping two 12-year-old girls; sentenced to life.

 Dec 4, 2000

-64-year-old Gertie Mae Perkins is reported missing; her body is later found.
+Gertie Mae Perkins reported missing; police find evidence at her home.

 Mar 4, 2002

-Perkins is found guilty of the capital murder of Gertie Mae Perkins.
+Perkins found guilty of capital murder of Gertie Mae Perkins.

 Jan 22, 2009

-Reginald Perkins is executed by lethal injection in Texas.
+Reginald Perkins executed by lethal injection in Texas.

 SIMILAR CASES